vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 I'm currently a Masters Student in Computer Science, specializing in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).

 My research interests are at the intersection of Machine Learning, Biology and Statistics.
-I am interested both in applying machine learning and statistics for biological applications and using biologically inspired ideas to machine learning and statistical techniques.
+I am interested both in **applying machine learning and statistics for biological applications** and **using biologically inspired ideas to improve machine learning and statistical techniques**.
 Currently, I am working on incorporating group information to better model Healthcare Associated Infections.

 Previously, I was an Applied AI Intern at [Netomi](https://www.netomi.com/) where I was mentored with Dr. [Partho Nath](https://www.linkedin.com/in/partho-nath/).
 I worked on developing semi-supervised clustering methods to better analyze large customer service ticket datasets.